25349023/nthu-ccxp-captcha/README.md

 ### Extension

 - Download the captcha image
-- Transform to an Array of each byte
+- Transform to an Array of bytes
 - JSON.stringify the array and pass it to the API